How to Choose a Time Clock

 - Does not support multiple locations without special networking

-- Limited to Windows, few support Mac.
+- Limited to Windows, little support Mac.

 - Will not work with phones or tablets

-- Annual support agreements
+- Annual support agreements are an additional cost

 - Requires you to maintain and backup data